-If they do not, you can within the UK call 111 for further medical advice.
+If they do not, you can within the UK call 111 NHS Direct for further medical advice.

 Alternatively you can use the find a dentist tool available on the NHS website.
 It lists local practices and provides contact information and details on whether they accept emergency appointments.

-If you are a patient of a private dental practice, they may well have their own guidance or out of hours contact.
+If you are a patient of a private dental practice, they may well have their own guidance for out of hours contact.

 To manage pain, you might want to take over the counter painkillers such as paracetamol to ease your discomfort and if there is bleeding, applying a clean gauze over the damaged tooth is advisable.